ATTRACTIONS OPEN DAILY FROM APRIL UNTIL NOVEMBER Y2010

 Ford and Etal Estates are situated midway between Newcastle-upon-Tyne and Edinburgh, the Estates of Ford and Etal lie just 4 miles from the Scottish Border in the heart of the English Border country.

-Framed by the Cheviot Hills to the south and the famous River Tweed to the north, the estates' 15,000 acres of farmlands and picturesque villages present an image of rural tranquility.
+Framed by the Cheviot Hills to the south and the famous River Tweed to the north, the estates' 15,000 acres of farmlands and picturesque villages present an image of rural tranquillity.
 The scenic environment and abundance of wildlife provide an ideal setting for walking, cycling, horse-riding and fishing.

 Historically, Ford and Etal were two separate estates owned by different landowners.
 In the days of bloody Anglo-Scottish warfare, the area saw turbulent times with cross-border strife and neighbour fighting neighbour.
 Certainly, the Heron family, Lords of Ford and the Manners family, Lords of Etal in the 14th century were bitter rivals.
 It was not until the 20th century that the two estates became united when in 1907 the first Baron Joicey, a successful mine owner from Durham purchased Ford and then in 1908 purchased Etal.

-Set astride the valley of the River Till, the only English tributary of the River Tweed, the estates comprise the villages of Ford and Etal which are situated about 3 miles apart with the hamlet of Heatherslaw snuggled inbetween.
+Set astride the valley of the River Till, the only English tributary of the River Tweed, the estates comprise the villages of Ford and Etal which are situated about 3 miles apart with the hamlet of Heatherslaw snuggled in between.

 graphic